gerlau/MazeGenerator/Contribution_Guidelines.md

 ```

 # 6. Submit your changes for review
 6.1 If you go to your repository on GitHub, you'll see a `Compare & pull request` button.
 Click on that button.
 6.2 Now submit the pull request by clicking `Create pull request` button.
-6.3 If all conversation are resolved then Click `Merge pull request` and `Confirm Merge` buttons.
+6.3 If all conversation are resolved then click `Merge pull request` and `Confirm Merge` buttons.
 6.4 Once merged, update your local machine repo
 ```
 git checkout master